arjansturing/Auto-OVPN/README.md

 By: Arjan Sturing

-OpenVPN Powershell automation script for Windows 10
+OpenVPN Powershell automation script for Windows.

 Use this script at your own risk!